-Fig.1 | Internet of Things (IoT).
+Fig. 1-Internet of Things (IoT).
 The IoT interconnects computing devices from personal computers and mobile devices to smart objects and embedded sensors.

-- (3) Provide project management failure rates for these types of deployments are high given the expertise involved.
-Failure could be defined as "not optimized to potential." - (4) Reduce risk (risk management) of new offerings.
+(4) Reduce risk (risk management) of new offerings.
 What risks does the company have of not executing flawlessly or of taking too long to execute internally?
 Services experts have frameworks and delivery models that make deployments risk-free.

-2. THE PROMISE OF IOT
+THE PROMISE OF IOT